#1970s #2000s #2010s

 Interestingly Walter told the Daily Beast HERE she won the role after she was inspired by this role and this occurred…

 I was the first one cast on the show, and they sent out copy for auditions to people that said, “Think of the type as Jessica Walter from Arrested Development,” and my agent who got the copy called me and said, “They’re thinking about you.
 If you like it I’ll tell them you’re interested in doing it.”
 I said, “That sounds smart.”
 And that’s exactly how it happened.

-Walters won a few award nominations for her voice-over work in this series including one for Best Voice Actress in an Animated Series from the Critics Choice Super Awards.
+Walter won a few award nominations for her voice-over work in this series including one for Best Voice Actress in an Animated Series from the Critics Choice Super Awards.

-After seeing her screen stealing parts in these films and TV, her performances makes me want to hunt down more of her TV roles.
+After seeing her screen stealing parts in these films and on TV, her performances make me want to hunt down more of her TV roles.
 It really is criminal, that she only received nominations for those three roles, with not one win between them.
 She starred in much more crime series including McMillan (1976-77) and Murder She Wrote (1984-96) and just one more thing, Jessica Walter did Columbo…